h183502/dat110public/week7/week7.md

 - StaticTracker: class that defines the ip addresses of possible active nodes in a ring.
 In addition, the port for the registry is specified in this class.

 ##### no.hvl.dat110.util
 - Hash: implements hash function method and converts the hash value to big integer.
-Also, it implements a custom modulo 2^mbit function for testing purposes.
+Also, it implements a custom modulo 2^mbit function for testing purposes (where mbit = 4).
 - Util: contains various utility methods for obtaining registry or performing conversion.

 ##### Task 1: Run the Chord program alone